MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab1_Create_a_Segment.md

 ## Instructions

-1. Using the navigation on the left, select **Segments** under Marketing.
+1. Open the Dynamics 365 Marketing Application.
+Using the navigation on the left, select **Segments** under Marketing section.

 2. On the command bar, select **New**.